JohannesMP/U-EAT-Events-Redux/README.md

 3. No longer require event strings to be initialized manually (ex: `static readonly string LogicUpdate = "LogicUpdate"`.
 4. Allow Functions without an `EventData` argument to be Connected/Disconnected to an event string.

 All of these goals have been completed.
+See 'Todo' section at the bottom of this readme for some potential future changes.

 <br>